rishav781/New_MCP/README.md

 # pCloudy MCP Server (Category-Based Architecture)

 This project implements a streamlined MCP server for managing Android and iOS devices on the pCloudy platform.
 It features a **category-based tool architecture** with 4 meta-tools that intelligently route operations, replacing the previous 17 individual tools for a cleaner, more intuitive interface.
+It also includes Appium capabilities code generation for seamless integration with automated testing frameworks.

 **Author**: Rishav Raj